 If you don’t have recording equipment or a PC capable of playing the game of your choice, this is the one area where you’ll need to shell out a little dough.
 The good news is you don’t have to get the latest flashy gaming rigs to make videos worth watching.
 You can create great videos with equipment you may already have in your setup.

-What hardware do you need to create a successful gaming channel?
+What hardware do you need to start a gaming channel?

 - PC — You don’t need a high-end gaming PC but you will need 4 to 8GB RAM.
 Read our guide on what to look for in a PC for gaming or video editing.